AzmiHaider92/Perfect-loop-gif-nerf/README.md

 </p>

-Photos I've took with my phone (therefore, there are fewer images and the transitions are not that smooth):
+I've taken photos with my phone (therefore, there are fewer images and the transitions might be less smooth):

 *Pay attention to the pyramid's color transition*
 <p align="center">